anushka-cseatmnc/Mini-PDF-Q-A-App/README.md

 # Mini PDF Q&A App

-'''A Next.js application that allows users to upload PDF files and ask questions about their content using OpenAI's API and RAG (Retrieval-Augmented Generation) approach.'''
+'''A Next.js application that allows users to upload PDF files and ask questions about their content using OpenAI's API and RAG (Retrieval-Augmented Generation) approach'''

 ## Features